Showing posts with label ashford. Show all posts

 South Ashford axis (6): the New Chimneys, Singleton Barn, the Fish Inn (formerly the Crusader), the Beaver Inn, the Locomotive and the Riverside.

-If we include the contiguous settlements of Kingsnorth and Great Chart and broaden the definition of 'pub / bar' a bit, the tally can be cranked up to 40, with the Queen's Head, the Swan & Dog, Cameo nightclub, the Ashford Club, Frankie & Benny's and Curious Brewery.
-The New Prince of Wales is now Jay’s Soul Food restaurant.
+If we include the contiguous settlements of Kingsnorth and Great Chart and broaden the definition of 'pub / bar' a bit, the tally can be cranked up to 38, with the Queen's Head, the Swan & Dog, Cameo nightclub, the Ashford Club, Frankie & Benny's and Curious Brewery.

 Dining, Shopping & Entertainment

-As far as dining goes there are many quality restaurants in the town centre including Beunos Aries Nights (Argentinian), Aspendos and Cappadocia (Turkish), Jay's Soul Food (Caribbean) and Amici (Italian).
-There are numerous Indian, Chinese and Nepalese restaurants in the town centre as well as Pizza Express which also has an outlet at the designer outlet, a twenty-minute stroll away.
+As far as dining goes there are many quality restaurants in the town centre including Beunos Aries Nights (Argentinian), Aspendos (Turkish), Jay's Soul Food (Caribbean) and Amici (Italian).
+There are numerous Indian, Chinese and Nepalese restaurants in the town centre, as well as Kokoro and Pizza Express, which also has an outlet at the designer outlet, a twenty-minute stroll away.
 Other 'outlet outlets' include Wagamama, Five Guys and YO!
 Sushi.
 A twenty-minute walk in the opposite direction via Quantock Estate and the Eureka bridge will bring you to Eureka Park (this 'quickest walking route' should surely be signed?).
 Here you'll find restaurants including Nando's, Frankie & Benny's and Beefeater.
-It is hoped that a branch Kokoro will be opening soon.

 Perhaps the crux of why Ashford is sometimes incorrectly perceived as somewhat lacking is that its restaurants and big stores are dissipated all over the urban area, leaving the town centre increasingly facing an uphill battle, while pedestrians struggle to reach the outlying attractions which have clearly been designed around the car.
-Perhaps a map in the town centre listing all the stores and their locations around the town would be useful, rather than having visitors think that Ashford doesn't have chains like Argos (branches in Sainsbury's and at Sevington) and M&S (now split into two halves at the designer outlet and the food hall).
+At present visitors to the town probably assume that Ashford simply doesn’t have big names like Argos.
+Nando’s, Wagamama and M&S. Ashford's former John Lewis store has reopened as The Range.

 Conclusion